 4. Encryption (server-side, client-side, transport)

 QuickBlox infrastructure and client-side SDK libraries ensure to use latest industry encryption standards as well as secure HTTPS / TLS connection for client-server transport.
-Enterprise clients have the option of enabling additional SSE (server-side encryption) as well as extra layers of protection on the client such as integration with MDM whitelisting for sensitive data self-destruct in case device is stolen or build copied to unauthorised device, storing chat history cache in encrypted SQLite database etc. Contact us to find out more about encryption and security options available.
+Enterprise clients have the option of enabling additional SSE (server-side encryption) as well as extra layers of protection on the client such as integration with MDM whitelisting for sensitive data self-destruct in case device is stolen or build copied to an unauthorised device, storing chat history cache in encrypted SQLite database etc. Contact us to find out more about encryption and security options available.

 5. Minimise sensitive data exposure

 Last but not least – remember you don’t actually have to pass sensitive data around every time.
 Some of our clients assume as we have QuickBlox Users API they have to duplicate all users profiles into QB Users entities.
 That is not the case – QB Users is only needed to identify users as device owners when you create chat sessions as well as for audio/video calling and push notifications.
 This doesn’t require however to store any personal information about users such as their names or phone numbers.
-You can keep it to random IDs and user external_ID property of QB Users API to link with your internal users database.
+You can keep it to random IDs and user external_ID property of QB Users API to link with your internal user’s database.
 Moreover, QB Users API allows operating user entities using external_ID.
 So you don’t have to store sensitive user profiles information within QB and you can use your own ID numbering to manipulate QB users when you interact with chat SDK.

 Chat history is another question.
 You have choices here too, from choosing not to store any server-side history at all, to applying server-side encryption or exporting via Apache Kafka to your secure storage and removing it from your QuickBlox infrastructure.
-Default option however server-side chat history is enabled as it enables better experience for end users allowing seamless history sync between multiple devices.
+Default option however server-side chat history is enabled as it enables a better experience for end users allowing seamless history sync between multiple devices.
 You and your technical staff have direct access to chat history storage via dashboard and database enabling you to wipe that data whenever required.
-All history is stored separate from user accounts and if you need to do automatic or manual moderation or search queries, for example in compliance with government body or police inquiry, you can ensure users privacy isn’t compromised unnecessarily.
+All history is stored separately from user account’s; and if you need to do automatic or manual moderation or search queries, for example in compliance with a government body or police inquiry, you can ensure users privacy isn’t compromised unnecessarily.

 To summarise, QuickBlox software and infrastructure is fully HIPAA compliant provided the required hosting, legal and configuration conditions are met as described above.
-We have an extensive experience in setting up HIPAA compliant communication infrastructures enabling doctor-patient, doctor-doctor and patient-patient communication with users data stored in secure and compliant way.
+We have extensive experience in setting up HIPAA compliant communication infrastructures enabling doctor-patient, doctor-doctor and patient-patient communication with users data stored in a secure and compliant way.